-Slip mating is when the coitus does not happen because of the male dog withdrawing his penis even before the bulbus glandis enlarges.
-This is caused when the female counterpart is not completely ready for the intercourse and starts moving just as the penetration takes place.
+Slip mating is when the coitus does not happen because the male dog withdraws his penis even before the bulbus glandis enlarges.
+This is caused when the female counterpart is not completely ready for intercourse and starts moving just as the penetration takes place.

 It is good to remember in this respect that slip mating can also impregnate a female dog if the male one has been successful in releasing the semen into the female prior to the withdrawal.
 In fact, the first ejaculation has the maximum amount of semen and sperm in it.